MKaanCaliskan/MKaanCaliskan/README.md

 ### HI EVERYONE👋

--I'm Mustafa Kaan Calışkan.
-I decided to change my career in accordance with the radical decision I made..
+- I'm Mustafa Kaan Calışkan.
+I decided to change my career in accordance with the radical decision I made.
 (This decision is like deciding to quit my job and become a traveller.
 I am trying to get to discover a digital world, I enjoy every new technology I learn, like a traveler when he sees a new country) I am currently training to be a full stack developer and improving myself I make an effort for it.

 - 🌱 I’m currently learning c#, Sql Server , html , Css , JavaScript...
 <!--